NautilusTrader

 Products

-Kraken supports two primary product categories:
+The adapter supports these product categories:

-Product TypeSupportedNotes
+Product typeSupportedNotes

 Bar streaming